tobias/splice/README.md

 * Writes must be applied to the destination replica in the same order that they were applied to the source replica.
-(This implies a partial order among all writes in the system, and implicitly satisfies the weak causality required by OR-sets per Shapiro et al. Though, practically speaking, even if a write that contained a remove tuple was applied to a replica prior to the write that contained the tuple to be removed, all contemplated query systems would be unaffected by the violation of causality: until a remove tuple's complement arrives, it is logically inert w.r.t. the set invariants.)
+(This implies a partial order among all writes in the system, and implicitly satisfies the weak causality required by OR-sets per Shapiro et al., as well as the causal delivery requirement of "operation-based" CRDTs generally.
+Though, practically speaking, even if a write that contained a remove tuple was applied to a replica prior to the write that contained the tuple to be removed, all contemplated query systems would be unaffected by the violation of causality: until a remove tuple's complement arrives, it is logically inert w.r.t. the set invariants.)

 Write entities must contain the following attributes: